The New Whiplash Reforms and Their Impacts on PI Firms

 The unique scheme offered by Recovery First is suitable for both law firms and professional advisors.
 Our team manage the transfer of files from start to finish; placing case files with an approved law firm so as to protect the integrity of the client’s case.

-We guarantee 100% confidentiality for all clients and perform due diligence on all files.
+We guarantee 100% confidentiality for all clients.
 Get in touch today using the contact information or fill in the form on our “Contact Us” page, and we will contact you to discuss the process.